| Title: | Models of Decision Confidence and Measures of Metacognition |

 information and thus influence meta-I.

-with one row for each subject and the following
+a data.frame with one row for each subject and the following

 columns:

-is the participant ID,
+participant is the participant ID,

-is the estimated meta- value (expressed in bits, i.e. log base is 2),
+meta_I is the estimated meta- value (expressed in bits, i.e. log base is 2),

-is meta-,
+meta_Ir1 is meta-,

-is meta-,
+meta_Ir1_acc is meta-,

-is meta-, and
+meta_Ir2 is meta-, and

-is RMI.
+RMI is RMI.

 Sascha Meyen, [email protected]